Southwest settles proxy fight with hedge fund and reports smaller Q3 profit. American loses money

-DALLAS (AP) — Southwest Airlines will replace several members of its board with candidates pushed by Elliott Investment Management to end a monthslong fight with the hedge fund, which is pressuring the airline to boost profits and the stock price.
+DALLAS (AP) — Southwest Airlines reached a settlement with an activist investor by agreeing to overhaul its board, ending — at least for now — a monthslong fight with Elliott Investment Management, which is pressuring the airline to boost profits and the stock price.

 Southwest said Thursday that Chairman Gary Kelly and six current board members will depart Nov.
-1 and five Elliott-backed candidates will take their places.
-A special shareholder meeting to elect directors in December was canceled.
+1 and be replaced by five Elliott-backed candidates and a former Chevron executive.

-Elliott, the hedge fund led by billionaire financier Paul Singer, achieved most of the demands it has made since June except one: It wanted to oust CEO Robert Jordan.
+Elliott, the hedge fund led by billionaire financier Paul Singer, achieved most of the demands it has made since June, but it settled for less than majority control of the Southwest board.
+And it did not succeed in ousting CEO Robert Jordan.

+A special shareholder meeting to elect directors in December will be canceled.

 Southwest announced the shakeup as it reported that its third-quarter profit fell by nearly two-thirds, to $67 million, on higher costs for labor and other expenses.

+Jordan said he welcomed a board that would “hold management accountable, hold me accountable to produce the results” that Southwest leaders promised at an investor day last month.

+Southwest plans to increase revenue by converting nearly one-third of its seats to premium ones with extra legroom.
+It will also begin assigning seats — ending the longtime practice of letting passengers pick their own seats after boarding the plane.
+And it is pursuing partnerships with international airlines, starting with Icelandair, to offer destinations beyond North America and Central America.

-Competition on domestic routes, particularly from budget carriers, has led to a glut of seats and price-cutting for economy-class tickets.
-Airline industry officials say that has begun to improve as airlines cut their schedules for the rest of the year.
+The third-quarter results from Southwest and American reflected intense competition on domestic routes, particularly from budget carriers, that created a glut of seats and forced airlines to cut prices on many economy-class tickets.
+Airline industry officials say that has begun to change as airlines reduce their schedules for the rest of the year.

 Southwest said it planned to fly 4% less in the fourth quarter than it did in the same quarter last year.
 Spirit Airlines has made even bigger cuts.